Why Do We Oppose The Iola Car Show Sand Mine? Because Of Location, Location, Location!

 Our mission statement is simple: We oppose the sand mine and we are asking the Iola Car Show and Faulks Bros. to withdraw this application for the 30-acre sand mine.
 We are asking for No Iola Sand Mine, PERIOD.
 We will detail this position with facts and provide all the reasons we believe that this proposed sand mine is a terrible idea for our beautiful community.
 We will win this argument with FACTS.
 We do NOT want any shovels in the ground.

-Appeal Brief Filed In Kewaunee County
+Response Appeal Brief Filed In Kewaunee County

-The plaintiffs are appealing the decision made by the Waupaca County Board of Adjustment in October that allowed Faulks Bros. to receive a permit to mine 22 acres of sand on the Iola Car Show grounds.
+The plaintiffs are appealing the decision made by the Waupaca County Board of Adjustment last October that allowed Faulks Bros. to receive a permit to mine 22 acres of sand on the Iola Car Show grounds.
 The plaintiffs include Ron and Laura Scott, Ken and Joanne Mentzel, and Greg and Chris Ambrosius.

 Who Is Behind This Website?